joni-iOSDev/cupid-cook/README.md

  With alamofire, generics and an protocol-oriented approach we can to execute a clean task by every request.

  #### Use case
- Every task is executed throw own use case
+ Every task is executed throw with you own use case

 # Run Project
-You should execute a command to install the lebriaries required.
+You should execute a command to install the libraries required.

 Command: ```pod install```